bogoO1/Rythmiq/DOCs.md

 The bounding box is dynamic, so as you change directions, so does the bounding box.

 If a player orients their camera in a way that their camera bounding box is in a mesh, when they move next, they will be pushed out while moving in their desired direction.

+The wall looks really cool from the back.